giovanigerevini/WellPODS/README.md

 **WellPODS** is a modular dynamic simulator for offshore production wells, integrating simplified physical models and data-driven methods.
 It enables fast, scalable, and reliable simulations for flow assurance, production optimization, and control applications.

+This repository is part of the development of the doctoral thesis in the Graduate Program in Chemical Engineering at COPPE/UFRJ.

 ---

 ### Features